FAQs

 Encaustic Care

 An encaustic painting may develop a “bloom” as it cures / ages, and you may notice a cloudy layer on top of the painting.
-You can gently buff this off with a soft-lint-free cloth.
+You can gently buff this off with a soft, lint-free cloth.
 A soft old 100% cotton tee shirt works well.
-Wax WILL scratch so be very careful when buffing.

 If you need to ship or package your painting, I would recommend wrapping the front of the painting in a layer of wax paper.
 This will ensure that nothing sticks to the painting surface if it encounters warm temperatures in transit or storage.